Support

 Reasonable compensation is not the same as the net income of the business.
 Furthermore, reasonable compensation is never an arbitrary percentage of the net income of the business.

-The IRS and the courts do not recognize a “rules of thumb” related to compensation of S corporation shareholders.
+The IRS and the courts do not recognize a “rule of thumb” related to compensation of S corporation shareholders.
 It is a myth that a 50/50 split between distributions and wages, or any other rule of thumb, is regularly accepted by the IRS when auditing S corporations.

 Therefore, don’t guess and split the time down the middle between management and operational tasks.
 Rather, calculate compensation based on the cost of specific tasks, allocated according to the percentage of time spent doing those tasks.